Observability for OpenAI Agents

 - Labeling — Tag and annotate agent sessions, models, or projects with custom labels for segmentation and drill-down analysis.

-- Natural language interface — Ask questions about your agent data in plain English and get answers backed by your telemetry.
+- AI Copilot — Ask questions about your agent data in plain English and get answers backed by your telemetry.

 | Variable / Setting | Description |